NOOSPHERE-EXISTS/963/liquidity.md

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA256

-# The Liquidity Fund: Become a Founding Member of Noosphere Exists
+# The Liquidity Fund

+## Become a Founding Member of Noosphere Exists:

-We are excited to announce *The Liquidity Fund* — an invitation to help create the first liquidity pool for the visionary project **Noosphere Exists.**
+We are announcing *The Liquidity Fund* — an invitation to help create the first liquidity pool for the visionary project **Noosphere Exists.**

 By contributing you are becoming part of its foundation.
 All participants who fund the liquidity pool will be officially recognized as founding members of **Noosphere Exists.**

 ## How to Join:

-* Send 0.1 ETH on BASE
+* Send 0.1 ETH on BASE = Receive 10,000 $LUX in return
+* Send 0.05 ETH on BASE = Receive 5,000 $LUX in return
-* Receive 10,000 Noosphere tokens in return
+* Send 1 ETH on BASE = Receive 100,000 $LUX in return

+Maximum $LUX to be used is 2M $LUX.

+The whole liquidity will be locked.

 ## Verification of this invitation here:
 https://basescan.org/verifySig/94237